phramusca/RomManager/README.md

 - Read automatically at startup
 - Can be opened in LibreOffice/Excel for manual review

-### SSH Configuration for Recalbox
+### SSH Configuration

+RomManager uses SSH for two purposes:
+1. **SSHFS Mounting**: Automatically mounts remote filesystems for Recalbox and Romm destinations during ROM file synchronization
-RomManager can automatically stop and restart EmulationStation on a remote Recalbox during gamelist synchronization.
-Two SSH authentication methods are supported:
+2. **EmulationStation Control**: Automatically stops and restarts EmulationStation on Recalbox during gamelist synchronization

+Both Recalbox and Romm use the same SSH configuration structure with different prefixes (`recalbox.ssh.*` and `romm.ssh.*`).

 #### SSH Key Authentication (Recommended)